Vibration Damping in Underactuated Cable-suspended Artwork -- Flying Belt Motion Control: System overview

 \subsection{Hardware Components}

 The single belt version of the artwork consists of five main components (Fig. \ref{system_hw}).
 A generic USB webcam with a 180\textdegree ~lens is used to capture a wide-angle, overhead view of the installation space.
 This camera feed is connected to a Mac Mini which runs a custom computer vision application tracking viewers as they move around the space.
 The Mac Mini sends trajectory update commands to an ESP32 microcontroller over a standard serial connection.
 The microcontroller applies multiple transformations to the computed trajectory before outputting GPIO signals to a stepper driver which controls the movement of a 1:5 geared rotary stage.
 Custom-built rotational arms are mounted to the rotary stage, allowing for easy suspension of the belt using a low-test monofilament line.
-3D printed brackets were created to cleat the monofilament to the rotational arms facilitating installation and adjustment of the belt's balance.
+3D printed brackets were created to cleat the monofilament to the rotational arms, facilitating installation and adjustment of the belt's balance.

-Because the previously existing copy of the artwork belongs to a private collection, this iteration of the artwork was re-designed to be scalable in a more flexible and cost effective way.
+Because the previously existing copy of the artwork belongs to a private collection, this iteration was redesigned to be scalable in a more flexible and cost-effective way.
 First, the motion control components used needed to be affordable and generic.
-We chose to use a simple GPIO controlled stepper driver based on the A3967 chip manufactured by Allegro MicroSystems and assembled by SparkFun electronics.
-At a~cost of \$18 USD, such drivers are often used in DIY and hobby electronics projects, yet they provide a wide range of features useful for our application, such as microstepping.
+We chose to use a simple GPIO-controlled stepper driver based on the A3967 chip manufactured by Allegro MicroSystems and assembled by SparkFun Electronics.
+It is often used in DIY and hobby electronics projects and provides a wide range of features useful for our application, such as micro-stepping.
 We chose to pair the motor driver with a~minimalistic belt-driven rotary stage actuated by a standard NEMA 17 bipolar stepper motor.
-This combination allows for up to 10,000 steps per revolution of control, or an angular resolution of 0.036 degrees at a total cost of \$150 USD.
-We also integrated an external magnetic hall sensor into the rotary stage which was triggered by a small magnet mounted on the rotary arm.
-This connected to our microcontroller, allowing for precise precise homing of the rotary stage during use.
+This combination allows for up to 10,000 steps per revolution of control, or an angular resolution of 0.036 degrees.
+We also integrated an external magnetic hall sensor into the rotary stage which was triggered by a small magnet mounted on the rotary arm, allowing for precise homing of the manipulator.